Hidden fees & budget planning for property purchase

 hidden fees

 Purchasing property in Luxembourg involves far more than just the advertised price.
 While the Grand Duchy offers excellent investment opportunities and quality of life, buyers often underestimate the additional expenses that can add 10-15% to their total budget.
-Understanding these costs upfront prevents financial surprises and ensures you can secure your dream property without exceeding your means.
+Understanding these hidden costs upfront prevents financial surprises and ensures you can secure your dream property without exceeding your means.

 Notary Fees: The Largest Additional Expense